 If a care home is likely to close, residents can ask their local authority for a needs assessment.
 This should include their physical, social and psychological needs and risks, and result in a recommendation about the type of alternative accommodation the resident requires.
 The local authority must provide a reasonable choice of alternative accommodation.

 If a resident doesn’t have the mental capacity to communicate their needs, perhaps because of a stroke or dementia, then anyone working with them must act in their ‘best interests’ as defined by legislation.

-See our free guide Care homes and our free factsheets Finding care home accommodation and Paying for permanent residential care for more information.
+See our free guide Care homes and our free factsheets Finding, choosing and funding a care home and Paying for permanent residential care for more information.

 Set your location to see what Age UK offers in your local area.